warrengb/BlazorTSInterop/README.md

 <ul>
 <b>Summary</b><br>
-Section Part 3 reviews debugging and debugger attachment workarounds.<br>
+Part 3 reviews debugging and debugger attachment workarounds.<br>
 It is recommended to do a debug code walkthrough to see the interop in action.
 </ul>

 ---

 ### Part 4.
 Implement TypeScript Interop<a name="4"></a>
 ###### Let's proceed to TypeScript interop.